crashoverride777/swifty-ads/README.md

 and add more cases to the switch statement to match your total custom Ads you want to show.

+# Set up using single Ad provider and custom ads

+If you would like to use a single ad provider and custom ads than the easiest way is to follow the setUp of multiple ads as outline above.
+Copy the ads folder into your project minus the adProvider that you do not wish to use.
+Than you should see some errors in AdsManager.swift that you need to delete.
+This should be fairly straight forward, simply delete the lines of code that relate to the Ad provider that you are not using.

 # Set up using single adProvider

 - Step 1: